dylan-lang/opendylan/documentation/hacker-guide/source/runtime/primitives.rst

 Description

 Unlocks the specified lock.
-The lock must be owned by the calling thread, otherwise the result indicates “not locked”.
+The lock must be owned by the calling thread, otherwise the result indicates "not locked".

 primitive-owned-simple-lock